katebeavis/digital-garden/r1-log.md

 ## Learn how to learn course

+### The importance of sleep

+> You might be surprised to learn that just plain being awake creates toxic products in your brain.
+How does the brain get rid of these poisons?
+Turns out that when you sleep, your brain cells shrink.
+This causes an increase in the space between your brain cells.
+It's like unblocking a stream.
+Fluid can flow past these cells and wash the toxins out.
+So, sleep which can sometimes seem like such a waste of time is actually your brain's way of keeping itself clean and healthy.

+> It seems that during sleep, your brain tidies up ideas and concepts you're thinking about and learning.
+It erases the less important parts of memories and simultaneously strengthens areas that you need or want to remember.

+Sleep is a very important part of memory and learning.

+By getting a good nights sleep, you enhance your chances of solidifing concepts you have been studying.

 ### Introduction to memory

 > Working memory is the part of memory that has to do with what you're immediately and consciously processing in your mind.